joejenett/simply/_posts/2021-11-12-heres-to-simplicity.md

 <p>Ray was talking about his sensible simplification of <a href="https://blogroll.org/" title="Ye Olde Blogroll">Blogroll.org</a>.
 The change not only helped bring back the fun for him - it also improved the user experience.
 I like it!</p>

 <p>His story reminds me of my own need to simplify.
 Too many domains, too many Wordpress installations, and too many things to keep updated.
 Like Ray, I thought this was supposed to be fun.
-I’ve been doing this web thing for 24 years now and due to simplifying, I’m pleased to say it’s even more fun again now. </p>
+I’ve been doing this web thing for 24 years now and due to simplifying, I’m pleased to say it’s even more fun now. </p>

 <p>I’ll spare you the details of the project.
 But if you explore my web a bit, you’ll probably get it.
 Like Ray said:</p>